trieshasonarkar1224/HTML_CSS-Full-course-/README.md

 [1] How to write html code and then turn it into website.
 <br>

-[2] How to write HTML Attributes ehich modify the behaviour of an element.
+[2] How to write HTML Attributes which modify the behaviour of an element.
 <br>

 [3] Also learnt about Syntax which rules we have to follow while writing our code.